 This article will address a number of your concerns regarding DUIs, and their affect on immigration.
-If after reading this article, you have further questions, or fell that we could be of service to you, contact our office for a FREE DUI consultation.
+If after reading this article, if you have further questions or felt that we could be of service to you, contact our office for a FREE DUI consultation.

 Understanding Immigration Law

 Before discussing the specifics of how a DUI charge can affect your immigration status, it is important to have a general understanding of the relevant immigration laws.

 The main point to understand, is that a “non-citizen” being convicted of certain crimes can lead to inadmissibility into the United States, and/or Deportation.
 To be deported, is to be removed from the U.S. Alternatively, to be inadmissible means that the person will not be able to become a citizen of the U.S., apply for a green card, apply for an “adjustment of status”, or re-enter the U.S. after leaving.
 Certain offenses will render an individual “deportable”, and certain offenses will render an individual “inadmissible”.

 Most “Deportable” crimes will have the following characteristics:

 - They will be felonies, or aggravated felonies, and carry a sentence of greater than one (1) year in state prison;

 - They will be crimes classified as “crimes of moral turpitude”; and/or

 Most “Inadmissible” crimes will have the following characteristics: